Learning incomplete factorization preconditioners for GMRES: Implementation details

+The GMRES algorithm and the Arnoldi method, given in Algorithm~\ref{alg:gmres} and Algorithm~\ref{alg:arnoldi_preconditioned}, respectively, are implemented in \texttt{pytorch} directly.
+We utilize an iterative implementation of the Arnoldi method that only computes one orthogonal vector in each iteration for computational efficiency.
+As the considered problems here are of moderate size, we apply a direct QR factorization to the matrix $\mH$ at each step, rather than incrementally updating the factorization through Givens rotations.
+Although Givens rotations are beneficial for larger or sparser systems due to their ability to maintain efficiency in incremental updates, a direct QR factorization is computationally feasible here and simplifies implementation \cite{golub2013matrix}.

-The Jacobi preconditioner can be implemented and applied very efficiently using \texttt{pytorch} sparse data structures for diagonal matrices.
+\myparagraph{Classical Preconditioner} The Jacobi preconditioner can be implemented and applied very efficiently using \texttt{pytorch} sparse data structures for diagonal matrices.
 For the ILU(0) preconditioner, we use the \texttt{ILU++} implementation which is a high-performance implementation of the algorithm in C++ \citep{mayer2007ilupp, ilupp}. \looseness=-1

+\myparagraph{Data-driven preconditioner} The data-driven baseline uses an architecture similar to the one proposed by \citet{li2023learning}.
+The architecture by \citet{hausner2023neural} is not directly applicable since it only takes the lower triangular part of the matrix as an input which would remove many input features as the matrices in our dataset are non-symmetric.
+However, we use a $\exp$-activation function for the diagonal elements instead of choosing the original elements in $\mA$ since the matrices in our dataset are not guaranteed to have non-zero diagonal elements.
+Further, we use the same node and edge features as our GNN described in the previous section.

-During inference, we run all operations -- including the neural network-driven preconditioner -- on the CPU in order to ensure a fair comparison between the different methods.
-For all methods, the time it takes to compute the preconditioner can be neglected compared to the time required for the GMRES algorithm.\looseness=-1
+\myparagraph{Inference} During inference, we run all operations -- including the neural network-driven preconditioner -- on the CPU in order to ensure a fair comparison between the different methods.
+For all methods, the time it takes to compute the preconditioner can be neglected compared to the GMRES time.